MichaelRosenlund/service-uptime-monitor/README.md

 This will:

 1. Copy the script to /usr/local/bin.
-2. Copy the configuration file to /etc/service_uptime_monitor.conf.
-3. Set up a cron job in /etc/cron.d.
+2. Set up a cron job in /etc/cron.d.
-4. Create a log file in /var/log/service_uptime_monitor.log.
+3. Create a log file in /var/log/service_uptime_monitor.log.
+4. Prompt you to enter the services you want to monitor and their corresponding Uptime Kuma endpoints.
+5. Save the configuration to /etc/service_uptime_monitor.conf.

+During the installation, you'll be asked to enter service names and their Uptime Kuma endpoints.
+For each service:

+1. Enter the service name (e.g., nginx, mysql)
+2. Enter the corresponding Uptime Kuma endpoint URL
+3. Repeat for all services you want to monitor
+4. Press Enter without entering a service name when you're done

 ### 4. Verify Installation